wecsam/onedrive-duplicate-finder/README.md

 the user's account on Microsoft OneDrive.
 It works by finding files that have identical SHA-1 hashes.

+## Dependency installation

+This web app was built for Python 3.6 with the Flask microframework.
+To install required libraries, run:

+    pip install -r requirements.txt

 ## Configuration for development

 These instructions are for Windows only.
 Instructions for other operating